qiulang/vllm-sglang-perf/readme.md

 ## Conclusion

 SGLang demonstrated significant memory efficiency advantages while delivering higher throughput and more consistent response times for this specific model and test configuration.
+The 63% lower memory usage combined with 57% higher throughput makes it particularly suitable for environments where maximizing GPU utilization is critical.

+One of the most intriguing questions raised by this research is: **Why can SGLang operate with only one-third of the GPU memory compared to vLLM while delivering better performance?** This dramatic efficiency difference warrants further investigation by the community and could have significant implications for future LLM inference optimization.

-However, the optimal choice between frameworks depends on your specific use case, hardware, and requirements.
+However, the optimal choice between frameworks depends on your specific use case, hardware, and requirements. vLLM remains a solid choice for many deployments, especially where its mature ecosystem and compatibility with OpenAI APIs are valuable.

+Future work could explore performance with larger models, multi-GPU setups, and more diverse workloads to provide a more comprehensive comparison.

-I (Qiulang), encourage users to run their own tests with workloads representative of their actual production needs.
+I encourage users to run their own tests with workloads representative of their actual production needs.

 ## Contributing